-The fund typically declares and pays income dividends at least annually.
-Capital gains, if any, are typically distributed at least annually, typically after the end of the fund's fiscal year.
+The fund typically declares and pays income dividends and capital gains, if any, at least annually.

 Dividend reinvestments

 Most investors have their dividends reinvested in additional shares of the same class of the same fund.
 If you choose this option, or if you do not indicate any choice, your dividends will be reinvested.
 Alternatively, you may choose to have your dividends and capital gains sent directly to your bank account or a check may be mailed if your combined dividend and capital gains amount is \$10 or more.
 However, if the check is not deliverable or the combined dividend and capital gains amount is less than \$10, your proceeds will be reinvested.
 If five or more of your dividend or capital gains checks remain uncashed after 180 days, all subsequent dividends and capital gains will be reinvested.
 No front-end sales charge or CDSC will be imposed on shares derived from reinvestment of dividends or capital gains distributions.